codefellows-portland-javascript-401d4/express-mongo-resources/README.md

   - specific notes are JSON

-  - testing can be done using a browser for GET requests or an app like Postman [https://www.getpostman.com/] for the other request methods
+  - simple testing can be done using a browser for GET requests or an app like Postman [https://www.getpostman.com/] for the other request methods
+  -

 ### Use Cases

-  - navigating to localhost:8080/ serves index.html to the browser, which displays 'Serving pages for you using node!'
+  - navigating to localhost:3333/ serves index.html to the browser, which displays 'Serving pages for you using node!'

-  - navigating to localhost:8080/notes displays the directory list for the /notes directory
+  - navigating to localhost:3333/notes or localhost:3333/tags serves all the documents for the respective collection
-  - navigating to localhost:8080/notes/<specific_note>.json displays the file
+  - navigating to localhost:3333/<notes_or_tags>/<specific_note_or_specific_tag> serves the specific document

-  - sending a POST request to localhost:8080/notes/<specific_note>.json with the note in JSON in the body writes the note into the file directory and displays 'Your file has been written'
+  - sending a POST request to localhost:3333/<notes_or_tags>/<specific_note_or_specific_tag> writes the note or tag into the database, displays a success message and serves the document to the client

-  - sending a PUT request to localhost:8080/notes/<specific_note>.json with the note in JSON in the body overwrites the note in the file directory if it exists, creates it if it doesn't exist and displays 'Your file has been updated'
+  - sending a PUT request to localhost:3333/<notes_or_tags>/<specific_note_or_specific_tag> overwrites the note or tag into the database, displays a success message and serves the document to the client

-  - NOTE: PUT & POST both overwrite files if they already exist

-  - sending a DELETE request to localhost:8080/notes/<specific_note>.json deletes the note from the file directory and displays 'Your file has been deleted'
+  - sending a DELETE request to localhost:3333/<notes_or_tags>/<specific_note_or_specific_tag> deletes the note from the database and displays 'Your file has been deleted'

-  - navigating to other localhost:8080/<something_else> console.logs a 404 status code and displays 'there is no path at /<something_else> please check your map'
+  - navigating to other localhost:3333/<something_else> logs 404 status code and serves a failure message to the client

 ### Testing